 Spy System 1777

-At the beginning of the Revolution, American patriots had limited success spying on their British adversaries.
-The Americans had little practice in such secrecy, a craft already much refined in Europe.
-Witness Nathan Hale's brave but foolhardy attempt to spy on the British in New York City in 1776, an amateur endeavor that virtually assured his capture and death.
+At the beginning of the Revolutionary War, the Americans had little practice with espionage, a craft already much refined in Europe.
+Witness Nathan Hale's brave but foolhardy attempt to spy on the British in New York City in 1776.
 Hale was a great patriot, but an incompetent spy, and his chief contributions to the American cause were his (alleged) inspirational dying words, "I regret that I have but one life to give for my country"

-Clark, born in Lancaster, had studied law and been admitted to practice in York County, where he made his adult home.
-As early as the summer of 1775 he had joined a Pennsylvania Rifle Corps, accompanying it to the siege of Boston.
+Born in Lancaster, Clark studied law and had been admitted to practice in York County.
+He joined a Pennsylvania Rifle Corps in 1775, accompanying it to the siege of Boston.
 On March 15, 1776 he was commissioned 1st Lieutenant in Colonel Samuel Miles' Pennsylvania Rifle Regiment.
-Happily, he was not with that regiment when it was captured at Fort Washington, New York, in November; having been appointed Major in Colonel Richard McAllister's Battalion of Pennsylvania Militia.
-Briefly furloughed from service, he took the occasion to return to York and marry a daughter of Captain Christian Bettinger of the State Militia.
+He was not with that regiment when it was captured at Fort Washington, New York, in November, 1776, having been appointed Major in Colonel Richard McAllister's Battalion of Pennsylvania Militia.
+Briefly furloughed from service, he returned to York and married a daughter of Captain Christian Bettinger of the State Militia.
 On January 14, 1777 he rejoined the regular Continental Army as Major and Aide-de-Camp to Major General Greene, an official office he retained while acting as spy-master for the army.

 . . . it was the current report in the City, that the Rebels had used the British Troops barbarously-several Quakers from the City say that upwards of two hundred Waggons came in before they left it, with wounded Soldiers-A few Days ago a number of Waggons went towards Chester, 'tis thought for Provisions-whether the Troops that crossed Yesterday went to escort them-or to establish a Post at Derby or Chester, to secure their retreat, I submit to your Wisdom